 - Offering small classrooms.
-Small class sizes and highly qualified teaching staff, we are able to ensure your child receives instruction that is tailored to their unique learning needs as well as the individual attention they require to thrive academically.
+With small class sizes and highly qualified teaching staff, we are able to help your child receive instruction that is tailored to their unique learning needs as well as the individual attention they require to thrive academically.
 We help to remove many of the stresses of traditional school environments by removing distractions and encouraging the sense of community our students share.

 - Helping girls develop healthy relationships.
 Making close friends in middle school is critical for future social success.
 While many girls struggle with making friends in a traditional school environment, therapeutic boarding schools provide a variety of opportunities for girls to socialize and develop meaningful relationships with their peers outside of class.

 Asheville Academy Can Help

 Asheville Academy for Girls is a therapeutic boarding school for girls ages 10-14 who struggle with learning, behavioral, and emotional issues.
 Our accredited academic program is focused on teaching middle school girls social skills, study skills, and healthier coping skills in order to empower girls to move forward and transition smoothly back into their home and school life.
 Students gain a greater sense of confidence, ability to manage emotions, and the skills to communicate effectively.
 We can help your family today!